StGrozdanov/go-challenge-api/Readme.md

 ### How to start the server

 1. `docker-compose up` to start and populate the database
-2. `go run main.go` to start the application
+2. `go run main.go` to start the application on port 8080
 3. `go test -v ./...` to run the tests